dlearningcode/react_router_nav_movies/README.md

 ## Diary

+2023-11-15

-2023-11-15 Need to figure out categories, movies, and relevant details for the array.
+- Need to figure out categories, movies, and relevant details for the array.
+- Just figured out this isn't going to be the easy peezy project Bing suggested.
+Things I'm not sure about:
+  - How to filter a context-held array for a specific category, especially when a given movie has multiple categories.
+  - How to add multiple categories to a movie object (thinking array, but not sure if/how that affects filtering)
+  - How to create a details object that expands when the movie name link is clicked
+- Okay, I think I've got the Router part down, but I'm back to undefined context.
+Wondering if there might be some sort of interaction between Router and Context I'm unaware of.
+Tomorrow's journey.